Skip over main navigation

 Our history

-Prior to 1972, the Indigenous people of Arnhem Land (Yolŋu) were under the supervision of the Methodist Overseas Mission Commission (MOM).
-The community stores were owned and operated by the church.
+Prior to 1972, the Yolŋu people of Arnhem Land were under the supervision of the Methodist Overseas Mission Commission (MOM).
+The community stores (explain – they supplied essential food items and groceries) were owned and operated by the church.

 When the Commonwealth and Westpac Banks withdrew services from communities in the early 1990s, ALPA initiated and largely financed the establishment of the Traditional Credit Union, to provide banking facilities for members in remote communities across the Top End.
 An intense two-year community education program preceded the establishment.

-In the 1970s ALPA began to realise the importance of training and development for its staff, and with support from the Queensland Retail Training Institute began a program of in-house training.
+In the 1970s ALPA began to realise the importance of training and development for its staff and began a program of in-house training with support from the Queensland Retail Training Institute.
 The Training School at Galiwin’ku was built to support this.

 The construction of the training centre in itself was a training program with Yolŋu trainees doing the bulk of the work.
 We standardised policies, systems and procedures to benefit Yolŋu staff, who could then to be trained in all store operational duties.
 We continue to focus on education, training and development as an integral part of our activities.